Steps in the Investigation Process

 2) the character of the parties; or

 3) questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.

 Filing an External Discrimination Complaint

-The Maricopa County Community College District (MCCCD) encourages students to use the due process under the Title IX Sexual Harassment policy to resolve concerns.
-Students also have the right to file complaints with appropriate external agencies.
+MCCCD encourages individuals to use the due process under the Title IX Sexual Harassment policy to resolve concerns.
+Individuals also have the right to file complaints with appropriate external agencies.
 No retaliation will be taken against any individual for filing a complaint with an external agency.
-The following agency accepts harassment/discrimination charges filed by, or on behalf of, students:
+The following agency accepts complaints related to Title IX.

 Office for Civil Rights